 - a growing collection of oral histories;

-- minutes from the Music club of Idaho Falls and Village Improvement Society;
+- minutes from the Music Club of Idaho Falls and the Village Improvement Society;

 - and many others.

-Archival and photographic collections are available for research and use, by appointment only.
-For assistance with your research, contact the museum Curator.
+Archival and photographic collections are available for research and use by appointment only.
+To make an appointment, use the form below.

 The artifact collection at the Museum of Idaho tells stories rich in diversity with artifacts and objects that speak to the complexity of resources and resourcefulness, human interaction and impact, and transformation and transmigration.
-Artifact collections include pieces from colorful characters like the Keefer Twins and Dugout Dick, and strong-willed western women such as Minnie Hitt and Kate Curley.
-From Columbian Mammoth specimen to fuel rods from EBR-1, the Museum of Idaho artifact collection preserves and tells the stories of an Idaho experience.
+Artifact collections include pieces from colorful characters like the Keefer twins and Dugout Dick, and strong-willed western women such as Minnie Hitt and Kate Baker Curley.
+From Columbian mammoth specimen to fuel rods from EBR-1, the Museum of Idaho artifact collection preserves and tells the stories of the Idaho experience.

 Curiosity is the spark behind the spark of every great idea